Toddlers, are you tired of throwing those mundane, cliche tantrums day in, day out? You know the ones:

 Actually, more accurately, the Dummy Throw.

 I stand in the hallway yelling at my mother.
 I’ll use my arms to flail about in a demonstrative way.
 I have a very important point to prove here!
 But I still have my dummy in my gob rendering my already difficult to understand angry babble near impossible for her to decipher.
 In sheer frustration I take out my dummy, throw it at her head.
-I usually aim for right between the eyes.
+Bull’s Eye!

 The No Pain No Gain

 Sometimes in the field, there’s collateral damage.
 We must accept that younger siblings, mummies, and indeed ourselves are all in the crossfire.
 I’ve banged my head on nearly every wall in our house by toppling over mid tantrum (guys, our toddler heads are disproportionately big, and our balance is still developing, so be careful with your noggins, ok?
 You don’t want to knock yourself out.)
 If you want to go all-out for the greater good, don’t be afraid to take one for the team.
 Pain is temporary but victory is lasting.